 .to_pandas()

 In Pinecone, a collection captures a static snapshot of an index at a specific moment, preserving the complete set of vectors and metadata in a non-queryable form.
 It can serve as version control for data, enabling comparisons and historical rollbacks.
-Collections allow for the creation of new indices, providing the option to modify parameters such as pod count, pod type, or similarity metric relative to the original index.
+Collections allow for new indices, allowing the option to modify parameters such as pod count, pod type, or similarity metric relative to the original index.

 Indexes in the gcp-starter environment do not support collections.